julianmrodri/hhreset-ci-issue/README.md

-# Hardhat Reset issue in CI
+# Hardhat Reset issue

-In this repo, any test that performs a `hardhat_reset` action ends in failure in CI with the following error:
+In this repo, any test that performs a `hardhat_reset` action ends in failure in CI (and when running local coverage) with the following error:

 ```
 <--- Last few GCs --->